 This is principally because children with autism can find it difficult to engage in the world around them.
 The aim of Life Skills Manor is to support engagement, growth and skills in a nurturing environment, whilst encouraging and empowering the uniqueness that is autism.

-With this in mind it can be seen that understanding and acquiring these life skills is essential for pupils with ASD and therefore this underpins the LSM curriculum.
+With this in mind it can be seen that understanding and acquiring these life skills is essential for pupils with ASC and therefore this underpins the LSM curriculum.
 At KS4 pupils will extend their learnt skills and engage in ASDAN accreditations.
 These awards are recognised by employers.

 We believe that no child should have to travel more than 30 minutes to get to their school of need.
 Life Skills Manor will cater for students that are from the Dover, Thanet and Canterbury Districts.